nayemalways/Nike_app/README.md

 # Nike Landing page

-This is a Nike single page landing page.
+This is a single landing page for the Nike app.

-Currently working in this project
+Currently working on this project

 ## Technology used:

-- Tailwind CSS
+- Tailwind (Learning Tailwind)
 - React 19